Earn your Certified Nursing Assistant and Home Health Aide certificate and more, while still in high school

 Where Should We Start?

 Rules for dual-enrollment eligibility vary from state to state, so students should check with their high school academic advisor or guidance counselors to find out if they qualify.
-Students will not be able to sit for the Florida CNA exam until they either become 18 years of age or have received a high school diploma.
 Upon enrollment, students will be given a reading comprehension test, demonstrating the ability to read at a 10th-grade level.
 Students will also need permission from parents/guardians and a guidance counselor or principal.